arsari/OpenGL-ZigZag/README.md

 ## To Run The Code

-You need to have set up an OpneGL development in your IDE and Windows computer.
+You need to have set up an OpenGL development in your IDE and Windows computer.
 The code only run in Windows environment.
 Tools needed to run the code:

 __FreeGLUT__ is an OpenGL library that will be used primarily for generating OpenGL windows and reading user input via input devices such as the keyboard and mouse.